rgwood/VancouverZoningMap/README.md

 # Vancouver Zoning Map - Work In Progress

-The client side of a map of all Vancouver properties, using Mapbox GL JS.
+The client side of a map of all Vancouver properties.
 [Live version here](http://vanmap.reillywood.com).

 ## Technical deets